Key points to remember

 Appendicitis is a potentially serious condition.

-You should first go to your GP (general practitioner) or after-hours medical centre if your child has symptoms suggestive of appendicitis.
-If you cannot get an immediate appointment, go to your hospital’s accident and emergency department.
+You should first go to your family doctor or after-hours medical centre if your child has symptoms suggestive of appendicitis.
+If you cannot get an immediate appointment, go to your hospital's accident and emergency department.

 Do not give your child anything to eat or drink until they have been examined by the doctor, in case surgery is required.